Freakwill/myschedule/README.md

 * To create the your own html form, override method `report`
 * If you save 'todolist.txt' in another path, you have to set it to argument `path` of `read` method in script.py
 * Method `__format__` controls the form of a task
+* Write down your own motto in index.coffee

 ## Framework